abhijithvijayan/dotfiles/docs/installArchLinuxPackages.md

        - `Capture Active Window` to `Meta + Print`
        - `Capture Entire Desktop` to `Print`
        - `Capture Rectangular Region` to `Shift Print`
+3. Disable 2 Finger vertical scroll(switching workspace) on desktop
+   - Right click on the desktop, click `configure desktop`, then `Mouse Actions`, then remove the one that says `vertical scroll` by pressing the minus on the right of that row.